jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
-    * Add an event assignment and removal as separate functions that are part of the lifecycle of something.
-(These go in the PygameView.)
-        - This will likely also be part of preventing events from going through to other UI during a modal control.
     - Tracking button as childview inside of the UnitInfoBox.
     - Control panel as a named view.
     - Views should have dirty rect capability (see pygame.display.update function